7 Best Cryptocurrency Apps of February 2023

 - Spreads averaging 0.9% to 1.2%

 - Transaction fee of $0.99 on repeat transactions and transactions between assets totaling less than $100

 - Staking rewards subject to a 3% to 34% commission, reflected in displayed annual percentage yield estimate

 EToro is known for social investing, a way to learn more about how others trade by viewing what more experienced investors buy and sell.
 A crypto exchange with a similar concept is now available, making it possible to copy others’ strategies — or follow your own — using over 75 cryptocurrencies and thousands of stocks and exchange-traded funds.

 The platform is geared toward newer investors, with plenty of learning resources and the mentioned ability to copy what more experienced traders do.
 You can get started with a $100,000 virtual account for practice.
 Advanced traders may also find the features they need, including advanced charts and the AlgoX API Trading Program, a professional crypto exchange with additional assets available.

 - View and copy trades from more experienced users using CopyTrader

-SoFi is best-known for banking and loans but also offers a basic crypto-trading platform.
+SoFi is best known for banking and loans but also offers a basic crypto-trading platform.
 It’s fairly limited, offering only 30 of the most-recognized tokens.
 However, beginners interested in trading with a recognized financial institution could find the small number of crypto options acceptable.

 SoFi’s crypto structure is on the pricier side but fairly straightforward.
 There’s a 1.25% markup fee on transactions.
-Trading volume is limited to $50,000 per day, making it a good choice for getting started with crypto, but it’s not well-equipped for more advanced traders.
+Trading volume is limited to $100,000 per day, making it a good choice for getting started with crypto, but it’s not well-equipped for more advanced traders.

-- Get up to $100 in bitcoin at signup.
+- Up to $100 in bitcoin for signing up

 - User-friendly app